gristlabs/grainjs/docs/basics.md

 Calling `cssTitle2('Foo')` becomes equivalent to `dom('h1')` with both `cssTitle.className` and `cssTitle2.className` classes turned on.

-Styles may incorporate other related styles by nesting them under the main one as follows:
+Styles may incorporate other related styles, or related media queries, by nesting them under the main one as follows:

 ```typescript
 const cssButton = styled('button', `